-The ll\longlong\import() function is a cast function from the IMPEXP data type to the ll\longlong\t data structure.
+For C language support, the following function signature is for an import support function of an opaque data type whose internal structure is ll\longlong\t: 11\longlong\t \ 11\longlong\import(mi\impexp the ll\longlong\t data structure.
 It must be registered as an implicit cast function with the CREATE IMPLICIT CAST statement.
 For more information about cast functions, see "Create casts for opaque data types" on page 9-7.